ninawagenaar/macarthur/README.md

 # macarthur
 These scripts and notebooks are used to study the evolutionary trajectories in MacArthur resource-consumer systems.

-Notebooks were used as a testing environment and not used for final simulations.
+Notebooks were used as a testing environment and not used for any simulations.